Educational Equity, Post-Baccalaureate Certificate

 Careers

 The certificate in educational equity is appropriate for classroom teachers across all content areas and grade levels as well as individuals who work with youth in out-of-school educational settings.
+The certificate acknowledges completion of this intentional program.
+The certificate is not a teaching credential.

 Admission Requirements